Cyber Storm International Conference

 Related Follow-on Events

-Following the one-day research conference (on 18 Feb and open to the public), the convenors will host a one-day policy workshop (19 Feb) and a one-day table top exercise (20 Feb).
-Participation in the last two events is by invitation only.
+Following the one-day research conference (on 18 Feb and open to the public), the convenors will host a one-day policy workshop (19 Feb).
+Participation in the last event is by invitation only.